 The CDC has changed its mind about cloth face masks in response to the growing pandemic.
 Cloth face coverings, often homemade, don't have the same filtration standards as N95 or surgical masks.

 Because cloth face masks are made of woven material, some droplets in the air can pass through the gaps in the fabric.
 There may be some droplets blocked by the masks, but some will inevitably slip through, and cloth masks offer little to no protection against COVID-19.
 So why does the CDC recommend everyone wear a cloth mask?
-Well, as is usual when dealing with COVID-19, the answer is murky.

 Many people spreading the new coronavirus do it unwittingly, as they don’t have symptoms and may feel completely fine.
 Current research indicates that the virus responsible for COVID-19 has a high viral load early in the infection, meaning that people are very infectious without any symptoms.

-In the meantime, we should all remain on alert and respond to recommendations from authoritative sources, like WHO and the CDC.
+We should all remain on alert and respond to recommendations from authoritative sources, like WHO and the CDC.
 If you want to learn how to make your own DIY mask, read more below!

 Fabric mask resources